-An egregious act of neglect or willful act of abuse against any animal at the feedlot will result in automatic failure of the feedlot animal care audit.
+An egregious act of neglect or willful act of abuse against any animal at the feedlot will result in automatic failure of the feedlot audit.
 If any egregious acts of neglect or willful acts of abuse are noted at any time during an audit, they must be assessed and scored.
-If an egregious act of neglect or willful act of abuse is witnessed by the auditor, they must immediately intervene to stop the situation if reasonably and safely possible.
-The incident must be reported to the feedlot guide, feedlot owner and manager.
-Although this will result in automatic failure, the audit may be completed during the onfarm visit to gather the rest of the data for the feedlot site if both the feedlot producer and Audit Client agree.
+If an egregious act of neglect or willful act of abuse is witnessed by the auditor, they must immediately report the incident to the feedlot guide, feedlot owner and manager.
+Although this will result in automatic failure, the audit may be completed during the on-farm visit to gather the rest of the data for the feedlot site if both the feedlot producer and Audit Client agree.
 Else, the audit should be discontinued and rescheduled after corrective actions have been implemented.

-Egregious acts of neglect include but are not limited to: 1) failing to follow veterinary protocols related to timely euthanasia of critically ill/distressed or injured animals, 2) failing to provide daily feed to cattle within a 24 hour period, 3) failing to assist a known calving heifer in a timely manner, 4) failing to assist a newborn calf in distress, 5) failing to immediately assist and provide medical care to a non-ambulatory or severely injured animal, 6) failing to provide ad libitum water to cattle in their home feeding pens, 7) failing to provide water and feed to non-ambulatory animals, 8) failing to euthanize in a timely manner a chronically diseased or injured animal with a BCS < 2 as per veterinary health and Euthanasia Protocols, 9) failing to follow veterinary protocols for timely treatment of an injured animal.
+Egregious acts of neglect include but are not limited to: 1) failing to follow veterinary protocols related to timely euthanasia or emergency salvage slaughter of critically ill/distressed or injured animals, 2) failing to provide daily feed to cattle within a 24 hour period, 3) failing to assist a known calving heifer or cow in a timely manner, 4) failing to assist a newborn calf in distress, 5) failing to immediately assist and provide medical care to a non-ambulatory animal, 6) failing to provide ad libitum water to cattle in their home feeding and specialty pens, 7) failing to provide water and feed to non-ambulatory animals, 8) failing to euthanize in a timely manner a chronically diseased or injured animal with a BCS < 2 as per veterinary health and euthanasia protocols, 9) failing to follow veterinary protocols for timely treatment of an injured animal, 10) euthanizing an animal and failing to immediately confirm death prior to leaving or moving the animal, 11) loading and shipping compromised cattle without special provisions as per CFIA Transport Regulations.